 Your utility rate will depend on your business site rate class assigned by your utility distributor.
 For example, commercial operations like professional offices, retail establishments, institutional facilities, and restaurants may use small general service or small commercial rates.
 Auto mechanic shops, dry cleaners, and cabinet makers may use medium or large commercial rates.
 Each rate class may be further subdivided into different categories based on the amount of power the customers use.
 To find out your new site's rate class, you can ask your leasing agent or call the distribution company.

 - Know what type of utility meter you have at your new site

 The type of meter at a property determines the rates charged by your retailer.
 If you have a demand meter, your utility bill will be higher because of demand charges.

 - Determine your new location’s utility distribution area

 Suppose you move your business to a different city or town or relocate from an urban location to a rural area.
 In that case, you may be able to keep your current rate plan with your utility retailer.
 You might see your utility delivery costs increase or decrease because another distribution company serves your new site.

 - Know your utility responsibilities

 Confirm with your landlord or leasing agent if your lease includes any utility services.
 Keep in mind some landlords require proof that you have set up your utilities before they let you move in.

 - Contact your utility retailer in advance to set up services or to schedule transfers

-If you are moving your business to the new site, you may be able to transfer accounts from one billing address to another.
-Your new site may have utility services already, so getting an account set up could only take a phone call to the utility company.
-If you get your utilities through a competitive retailer, please contact them about a move notice.
+If you are moving your business to the new location, you may be able to transfer service from one billing address to another.
+Your new site may have utility services already, so getting a service set up could only take a phone call to the utility company.
+If you get your utilities through a competitive retailer, please contact them to provide your a move notice.
 Some retailers require up to a 45-day notice.